elixir-europe-training/ELIXIR-ELITMa/pages/modules/module2/chapter3.md

 ## Who to involve at this stage

 Different elements require different kinds of expertise.
 Involve:
-- data stewards and service leads for technical elements
+- Data stewards and service leads for technical elements
-- community representatives for domain specific standards
+- Community representatives for domain specific standards
-- coordinators or managers for governance and planning
+- Coordinators or managers for governance and planning
-- training or support staff for skills and outreach
+- Training or support staff for skills and outreach
-- policy or legal experts when relevant
+- Policy or legal experts when relevant

 Not all of these people need to join every discussion.
 Invite them when their input is needed.